 Belts come in two flavors, those that are tensioned with a spring-loaded tensioner and those that are known as stretch fit.

 Before you get started, here are a few tips.
-If you were replacing the belt, first make a diagram of how it’s routed, you may think you’ll remember but if there’s a ton of pulleys, it’s easy to get lost.
-A picture works too but often can’t get all the pulleys in the shot.
+If you were replacing the belt, first make a diagram of how it’s routed, you may think you’ll remember, but if there are a ton of pulleys, it’s easy to get lost.
+A picture works, too, but often can’t get all the pulleys in the shot.

-A quick google of your vehicle SERP belt routing or YouTube is the two best resources of info.
-As belt replacing is common, there’ll be lots of info.
+A quick Google of your vehicle SERP belt routing or YouTube is the two best resources of info.
+As belt replacement is common, there’ll be lots of info.

 Anyhow, here’s an outline of what each belt type fitting process looks like.

 Most vehicles won’t require covers or shields removed in order to fit belts.
-However the larger the engine, generally speaking, the more challenging the job is, and so expect and allow for a cover or two.
+However, the larger the engine, generally speaking, the more challenging the job is, so expect and allow for a cover or two.

 You’ll know a tensioner type as there’ll be a spring-loaded tensioner arm.
 The tensioner arm generally incorporates a feature that allows for easy manipulation.
 On many, it’s a fixed hex head that allows the technician to fit a low-profile socket and ratchet.
-Pulling on the ratchet releases tension from the SERP belt and with your free hand removes the old belt from the tensioner idler pulley.
+Pulling on the ratchet releases tension from the SERP belt, and with your free hand, remove the old belt from the tensioner idler pulley.
 Pull the remainder of the belt free.